 The SJC was founded in 2017.
 The SJC members have committed themselves to a shared ambition; 100% of the traded juices and purees by SJC members are originating from sustainable sources by 2030.
-On behalf of the its members, IDH and AIJN have partnered not only define a blueprint for measuring but also to setup a process of yearly reporting.
+On behalf of its members, IDH and AIJN have partnered not only to define a blueprint for measuring but also to set up a process of yearly reporting.

-In order to follow up on the SJC ambition, AIJN will annually monitor and report progress on realizing 100% sustainably received juices and purees in 2030.
+To follow up on the SJC ambition, IDH will annually monitor and report progress on realizing 100% sustainably received juices and purees in 2030.
 To be able to do so, all SJC members report individually on a yearly basis and the aggregated results will be shared.